Table of Contents

-Covering the costs of unexpected litigation and property damage is just a small example of what business insurance can do and why a vast majority of startups should get insured.
+Covering the costs of unexpected litigation and property damage is just a small example of what business insurance can do and why a vast majority of startups should get covered.

 That’s why business insurance can be considered to be the ultimate “better safe than sorry” business expense.
 Because the potential risks that you are opening your business up to by not purchasing insurance can be huge.